Neal Dittmer, Ph.D., Research Assistant Professor

-I work with Dr. Michael Kanost in exploring how insects make their cuticle (exoskeleton).
-Our main focus is on the proteins present in the cuticle and how they differ between cuticle that is hard versus cuticle that is flexible.
-We are also interested on how the cuticular proteins may be cross-linked together to help stabilize the cuticle (a process known as sclerotization).
+I'm interested in exploring how insects make their cuticle (exoskeleton).
+My main focus is on the proteins present in the cuticle and how they differ between cuticle that is hard versus cuticle that is flexible.
+I am also interested on how these cuticular proteins may be cross-linked together to help stabilize the cuticle (a process known as sclerotization).
 One important enzyme in this process is laccase, a member of the multicopper oxidase (MCO) family.
 Many insects have multiple MCO genes and their physiological functions are unknown but likely extend beyond sclerotization.
-Understanding how the insect cuticle is made may lead to the development of novel biomimetic materials with applications in the medical and materials industries.
+Understanding how the insect cuticle is made may lead to the development of novel pest control strategies if this process can be disrupted.
+Additionally, the diverse mechanical properties of the cuticle serve as a model for the creation of biomimetic materials with applications in the medical and materials industries.

 Dittmer NT, and Kanost MR (2010) Insect multicopper oxidases: diversity, properties, and physiological roles.Insect Biochem.
 Molec.
 Biol.
 40, 179-188.

 Suderman RJ, Dittmer NT, Kramer KJ, and Kanost MR (2010) Model reactions for insect cuticle sclerotization: participation of amino groups in the cross-linking of Manduca sexta cuticle protein MsCP36.
 Insect Biochem.
 Molec.
 Biol.
 40, 252-258.